sammcj/smcleod/_posts/2019-08-06-new-opportunities.md

 ## A message to recruiters

-If you have a potential role for me, I've come up with a basic list of things I'd like to know before having a formal chat.

 As soon as I changed my status to 'Open to new job opportunities.'
 I've been swamped with messages on LinkedIn and email.

+If you have a potential role for me, I've come up with a basic list of things I'd like to know before having a formal chat.

-It would be greatly helpful (for both of us) you please send through some information about the position including:
+It would be greatly helpful (for both of us) if you could please send through some information about the position including:

 - Role(s) and Responsibilities.
 - Team size.